 “We hired a videographer for our wedding & it's worth every penny to be able to relive the day anytime we want.”

 - Jackie White, GM of Hofmann Ranch, TX

 While traditional wedding gifts and registries are wonderful to some, other couples don't want or need material items.
 Take a moment to think about what you really would like for wedding gifts.
 Would you prefer some help with your honeymoon fund?
 With your backyard renovation?
 What about matching mountain bikes for newlywed adventures?
 The options are endless!
 If you truly don't want any wedding gifts, choose a charity.
 Jordyn, our Event Manager at Boulder Creek suggests requesting donations to a non-profit in lieu of receiving gifts.

 #7 - have a 'first look'

-Of all the wedding traditions to grace modern day weddings, the first look is our favorite.
-There are so many wonderful reasons to love a first look, if not only for the amazing photo memories that you'll have for ever and ever.
+Of all the wedding traditions to grace modern-day weddings, the first look is our favorite.
+There are so many wonderful reasons to love the first look, if not only for the amazing photo memories that you'll have forever and ever.
 Plan one with your soon-to-be spouse first, then your parents & wedding party.